 Elsewhere: Live somewhere not on this list?
 Try giving a VPN a try and connecting to one of the countries below with plenty of options for watching the show.

-Game of Thrones Season 8 episode 2 preview - get yourself excited for the next episode
+Game of Thrones Season 8 episode 6 preview - get yourself excited for the final episode

-Scroll up to see where to watch the first episode where you live.
+Scroll up to see where to watch Game of Thrones online.